How to reduce single-use plastics and move to a zero-waste lifestyle with Alicia

 WHAT IS PLASTIC-FREE JULY?

-If you’d like to join the movement you can sign up on the Plastic Free July website, where you’ll find so many awesome ideas and resources to help you reduce your plastic waste.
+If you’d like to join us in the movement this year, you can sign up on the Plastic Free July website.
+There you’ll also find so many awesome ideas and resources to help you reduce your plastic waste.

 WHY SHOULD WE GO PLASTIC-FREE?

 We’ve all heard that we should reduce our plastic usage… but what’s less talked about is why.
 So here’s what I’ve found out from my research.